Bias Association Discovery Framework for Open-Ended LLM Generations: Conclusion

 \section{Conclusion}

 In this work, we introduce a novel Bias Association Discovery Framework (BADF) designed to uncover concept associations between demographic identities and factual concepts in LLMs.
 Unlike previous studies that focus primarily on predefined term-based associations or simple word completions, our approach leverages open-ended generations, comprehensive association extraction, and robust assessment of selecting and filtering to discover both known and previously unrecognized bias associations.
-Through extensive analysis across multiple models, demographic categories, and sentiment settings, BADF demonstrates superior capability in discovering a wide range of concepts for different demographic identities across different settings and models.
+Through extensive analysis across multiple models, demographic categories, and sentiment settings, BADF demonstrates superior capability in discovering a wide range of concepts.
 By revealing subtle patterns of representational harms that would otherwise go unnoticed, BADF provides an important tool for understanding these issues and lays the groundwork for future efforts in mitigation.